-1. ☑ The PII maintained in this system or by this project is not exempt from 5 U.S.C. § 552a(e)(1), the Privacy Act's requirement that an agency "maintain in its records only such information about an individual as is relevant and necessary to accomplish a purpose of the agency required to be accomplished by statute or by executive order of the President."
+1. ☐ The PII maintained in this system or by this project is not exempt from 5 U.S.C. § 552a(e)(1), the Privacy Act's requirement that an agency "maintain in its records only such information about an individual as is relevant and necessary to accomplish a purpose of the agency required to be accomplished by statute or by executive order of the President."

-2. ☐ The PII maintained in this system or by this project is exempt from 5 U.S.C. § 552a(e)(1).
-Section Section 3.1(b) Continuously Assessing Relevance and Necessity 1. \Box The PII in the system is not maintained in a system of records.
+□ The PII maintained in this system or by this project is exempt from 5 U.S.C. § 552a(e)(1).

+Section 3.1(b) Continuously Assessing Relevance and Necessity these records from the relevance and necessity requirement.

+- The PII in the system is not maintained in a system of records.
 Therefore, the Privacy requirements do not apply.
-2. \Box The PII in the system is maintained in a system of records, but the agency exempted these records from the relevance and necessity requirement.
-3. □ The system owner conducted an assessment prior to collecting PII for use in the system or project to determine which PII data elements and types (reference the PII Holdings Survey) were relevant and necessary to meet the system's or project's mission requirements.
+The PII in the system is maintained in a system of records, but the agency exempted - 3. ☑ The system owner conducted an assessment prior to collecting PII for use in the system or project to determine which PII data elements and types (reference the PII Holdings Survey) were relevant and necessary to meet the system's or project's mission requirements.

 In conducting the current "relevance and necessity" analysis that is documented in this PCLIA, the system owners reevaluated the necessity and relevance of all PII and determined that the data elements currently maintained are still relevant and necessary.
 Every time this PCLIA is updated, this ongoing assessment will be revisited.
 If it is determined at any time that certain PII is no longer relevant or necessary, the system owner will cease using the PII and update this PCLIA to discuss how the data element was removed from the system and is no longer used or collected.

-4. \square With respect to PII currently maintained in the system or by the project, the PII (\boxtimes is \square is not) limited to only that which is relevant and necessary to meet the system's or project's mission requirements.
-During the PCLIA process, the system always undergoes a review to ensure the continuing relevance and necessity of the PII in the system.
-5. \Box With respect to PII maintained in the system or by the project, there (\Box is \Box is not) a process in place to continuously reevaluate and ensure that the PII remains relevant and necessary.
+- 4. ⊠ With respect to PII currently maintained in the system or by the project, the PII (⊠ is □ is not) limited to only that which is relevant and necessary to meet the system's or project's mission requirements.
+During the PCLIA process, the system always undergoes a review to ensure the continuing relevance and necessity of the PII in the system. - 5. ⊠ With respect to PII maintained in the system or by the project, there (⋈ is □ is not) a process in place to continuously reevaluate and ensure that the PII remains relevant and necessary.